Roy Lichtenstein: Period of Lichtenstein's highest profile

 It was at this time that Lichtenstein began to find fame not just in America but worldwide.
 He moved back to New York to be at the center of the art scene and resigned from Rutgers University in 1964 to concentrate on his painting.
 Lichtenstein used oil and Magna (early acrylic) paint in his best known works, such as Drowning Girl (1963), which was appropriated from the lead story in DC Comics' Secret Hearts No. 83, drawn by Tony Abruzzo.
 (Drowning Girl now hangs in the Museum of Modern Art, New York.)
 Drowning Girl also features thick outlines, bold colors and Ben-Day dots, as if created by photographic reproduction.
-Of his own work Lichtenstein would say that the Abstract Expressionists "put things down on the canvas and responded to what they had done, to the color positions and sizes.
+Of his own work, Lichtenstein would say that the Abstract Expressionists "put things down on the canvas and responded to what they had done, to the color positions and sizes.
 My style looks completely different, but the nature of putting down lines pretty much is the same; mine just don't come out looking calligraphic, like Pollock's or Kline's."

 Rather than attempt to reproduce his subjects, Lichtenstein's work tackled the way in which the mass media portrays them.
-He would never take himself too seriously, however, saying: "I think my work is different from comic strips – but I wouldn't call it transformation; I don't think that whatever is meant by it is important to art."
+However, he would never take himself too seriously, saying: "I think my work is different from comic strips – but I wouldn't call it transformation; I don't think that whatever is meant by it is important to art".
 When Lichtenstein's work was first exhibited, many art critics of the time challenged its originality.
 His work was harshly criticized as vulgar and empty.
 The title of a Life magazine article in 1964 asked, "Is He the Worst Artist in the U.S.?"
 Lichtenstein responded to such claims by offering responses such as the following: "The closer my work is to the original, the more threatening and critical the content.
 However, my work is entirely transformed in that my purpose and perception are entirely different.
 I think my paintings are critically transformed, but it would be difficult to prove it by any rational line of argument."
 He discussed experiencing this heavy criticism in an interview with April Bernard and Mimi Thompson in 1986.
 Suggesting that it was at times difficult to be criticized, Lichtenstein said, "I don't doubt when I'm actually painting, it's the criticism that makes you wonder, it does."